 There has been a manor at Berkeley since at least the late Anglo-Saxon times.
 Earl Godwin, father of Harold, the last Saxon king of England, owned Berkeley Manor.
 There is an ornate silver chalice at the castle that is said to have belonged to Earl Godwin.
 The story goes that Godwin took communion from the cup every day.
 One day he forgot, and a storm promptly destroyed his lands in Kent.

-The castle was property of the crown until the death of Edward VI, when the entail was broken.
+The castle was the property of the crown until the death of Edward VI when the entail was broken.
 Elizabeth I was much annoyed by this provision.
 She tried unsuccessfully to give Berkeley to her favourite, the Earl of Leicester, but it was not hers to give.

 The castle was besieged by Cromwell's army during the English Civil War and suffered a great deal of damage.
 The outer walls were flattened, the Gate House destroyed, and the drawbridge demolished.
 The castle surrendered after three days of bombardment, so further damage was avoided.

 The interior of the castle is blissfully original.
 There is a 14th-century great hall built just inside the castle wall.
 A lovely 16th-century wooden screen graces one end of the hall.